abhayk1201/CS766/index.md

 # Summary Statement

 Image classification is the task of taking an image and producing a label that classifies the image.
 For example given a picture of dog we would like the image classification algorithm to produce the label ‘dog’.
+This is important problem in computer vision becuase it aids in image searching and retreval.
 Since 2011 image classification has been dominated by deep nets.
 The improvment in model precision was dramatic.
 For instance, before the deepnet era, state of the art image classification algorithms were achieving 70-80 percent accuracy on predicitions on well know test sets.
 On these same test sets, deep nets were achiveing precision figures above 90 percent.

 With that said I choose to go back in time to learn and implement the models before the deep net revolution.
 I choose to do this for 3 reasons: